 Good brokers will have a demo account for you to use before going live.
 Make full use of this to practice getting familiarity with the broker platform, so order errors do not occur when you go live.

 If you have had success with a practice account, it is a great start.
-When going live, critical risk is emotion.
-Real money is at stake.
+When going live, a critical risk is emotion as real money is at stake.
 Trading in a small size will allow you to practice minimizing emotion, which is an unwanted part of trading.
 Emotional trading occurs when you do not pre-plan your trades.

 Always put a stop loss in place to protect your trading account.
 Foreign exchange is a fast-moving financial instrument.
-Unexpected news can move the forex market.
-If you have a leveraged position without a stop loss, this could wipe out your cash.
+Unexpected news can move the forex market and if you have a leveraged position without a stop loss, this could wipe out your cash.

 Leverage should be used with care when you are starting in forex.
 Brokers can offer up to 50 times of leverage.
 If you have $5,000 in your account, a $250,000 position results from using 50:1 of leverage.